AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-troubleshoot-recovery-disks.md

 <!-- not suitable for Mooncake -->

-<properties
+---
-    pageTitle="Use a Linux troubleshooting VM with the Azure CLI 2.0 | Azure" description="Learn how to troubleshoot Linux VM issues by connecting the OS disk to a recovery VM using the Azure CLI 2.0" services="virtual-machines-linux"
+title: Use a Linux troubleshooting VM with the Azure CLI 2.0 | Azure
+description: Learn how to troubleshoot Linux VM issues by connecting the OS disk to a recovery VM using the Azure CLI 2.0
-    documentationCenter=""
-    authors="iainfoulds"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.service="virtual-machines-linux"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="vm-linux"
-    ms.workload="infrastructure"
-    ms.date="02/16/2017"
-    wacn.date=""
-    ms.author="iainfou" />
+services: virtual-machines-linux
+documentationCenter: ''
+authors: iainfoulds
+manager: timlt
+editor: ''

+ms.service: virtual-machines-linux
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: vm-linux
+ms.workload: infrastructure
+ms.date: 02/16/2017
+wacn.date: ''
+ms.author: iainfou
+---

 # Troubleshoot a Linux VM by attaching the OS disk to a recovery VM with the Azure CLI 2.0
 If your Linux virtual machine (VM) encounters a boot or disk error, you may need to perform troubleshooting steps on the virtual hard disk itself.
 A common example would be an invalid entry in `/etc/fstab` that prevents the VM from being able to boot successfully.
 This article details how to use the Azure CLI 2.0 to connect your virtual hard disk to another Linux VM to fix any errors, then re-create your original VM.
-You can also perform these steps with the [Azure CLI 1.0](/documentation/articles/virtual-machines-linux-troubleshoot-recovery-disks-nodejs/).
+You can also perform these steps with the [Azure CLI 1.0](./virtual-machines-linux-troubleshoot-recovery-disks-nodejs.md).

 ## Recovery process overview
 The troubleshooting process is as follows: